What It Takes to Be a Product Management Coach with Lisa Mo Wagner

 When I was a founder, I had a small company where I was a reseller of makeup products.
 I built a website, got a shop, and loved doing it.
 But it didn’t go as well as I hoped, and I ended up working part-time and keeping it more of a hobby.
 Eventually, I decided to close it because it was becoming too expensive as a hobby, but I learned a lot of stuff.

-I think one of the biggest learnings that I've had is I like to work iteratively.
+One of the biggest learnings that I've had is I like to work iteratively.
 I probably should have started a lot smaller than I did.
 I also did it all on my own.
-So, if I could go back, I’d tell myself to go find a co-founder and then start small.
+If I could go back, I’d tell myself to go find a co-founder and then start small.

 What does a product management coach do on a day-to-day basis?